 Operation Market Garden

 It took my husband and me three visits to Arnhem in the Netherlands to be able to see the museum “Airborne” on the tragic operation Market Garden in nine days in September 1944.
-The Western allied forces wanted to end the WWII by quickly getting over the river Rhine to finish Hitler’s regime.
+The Western-allied forces wanted to end the WWII by quickly getting over the river Rhine to finish Hitler’s regime.
 Out of more than ten thousand British and Polish Airborne troops who fought around Arnhem to get to a bridge over the Rhine 600 made it to the bridge and held it for nine days before they had to withdraw.
 Commander John Frost was injured and captured by the Germans.
 His people had waited for reinforcement from Montgomery’s troops.
-2000 airborne Polish troops came down when it was already over!
-Totally only 2.293 made it alive back to England.
+2000 Polish airborne troops came down when it was already over!
+Only 2.293 made it alive back to England.
 The first time was in 2006 visiting Kröller-Müller museum on mostly Van Gogh’s paintings close to Oosterbeek we discovered the Arnhem Oosterbeek War Cemetery with 1759 graves of allied airborne soldiers from England, Canada and Poland.
 Some of the buried people are from the liberation of Arnhem the year after.
-Wanting to find out more we found that the Air borne museum was closed for the day.
+Wanting to find out more we found that the Airborne museum was closed for the day.

 Stained glass from church Angoville. in Honor of General Don F. Pratt, the first American who died in a glider landing at 0400 hours D-Day in that area.

 On our way back to Denmark we stopped at Arnhem and saw the famous John Frost bridge.
 But the Air Borne museum was again closed.
 This time due to restoration.